 Making sound strategic portfolio decisions using a disciplined asset allocation and manager evaluation process can have profound influence on results.

-The New Haven Pool investments are based on a core diversification principle which acknowledges that maximum diversification with minimal correlation across different asset classes will provide optimum and sustainable returns while minimizing volatility and risk.
+The New Haven Pool investments are based on a core diversification principle that acknowledges that maximum diversification with minimal correlation across different asset classes will provide optimum and sustainable returns and minimize volatility and risk.

-All Foundation investment relationships are guided by the Community Foundation’s Investment Policy and managers are expected to periodically rebalance to target allocations so to maintain portfolio equilibrium, increase value and support your charitable spending expectations.
+All Foundation investment relationships are guided by the Community Foundation’s Investment Policy, and managers are expected to periodically rebalance target allocations to maintain portfolio equilibrium, increase value and support your charitable spending expectations.

 The Community Foundation has an active Board of Directors that is responsible for setting the mission and strategic direction of the organization as well as for the oversight of its finances, operations, and policies.
 The Foundation’s Board of Directors appoints an Investment Committee that provides complete oversight of the investment of the charitable assets entrusted to the Foundation while remaining accountable to the Board for any investment policy or manager recommendations.